-Real Estate Agent Websites are an additional feature available free to Zillow Premier Agents (otherwise $10/month).
+Real Estate Agent Websites are an additional feature available free to Zillow Premier Agents.
 You get a simple, customizable realty website with a custom domain.
 Zillow offers “widgets” you can choose from to add to your website.
-Among these are an IDX tool that lets visitors search your local MLS on your website, a mortgage calculator, and a blog.
+Among these are an IDX tool that lets visitors search your local MLS on your website, a mortgage calculator, lead capture forms, and a blog.
 There are also pre-written “community pages” that discuss local events, nearby schools, neighborhood walk scores, and more.

-To read more about Zillow agent websites, check out our comparison of Zillow, Placester and Websitebox here.
+To read more about Zillow agent websites, check out our comparison of the best real estate website builders here.

 When a lead comes in via email, you can have it automatically assigned to members of your team based on two different variables: Home value or location.
 This lets you assign more valuable leads to experienced team members, or you can assign each team member a neighborhood/region.

 In addition to individual profiles, Zillow now lets you create team profiles for your entire agency.
 The team profile aggregates everybody’s reviews, current listings, and lets you write a separate group bio.